mirzaazwad/mirzaazwad/README.md

 ---

-> _“Simplicity is the soul of efficiency.” – Austin Freeman
+> _“Simplicity is the soul of efficiency.” – Austin Freeman_

-> _✨ *“Code is like humor.
-When you have to explain it, it’s bad.”*
+> _“Code is like humor.
+When you have to explain it, it’s bad.”_